MRAlirad/foundry-defi-stablecoin/README.md

 uint256 public constant DEFAULT_ANVIL_PRIVATE_KEY = 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80;
 ```

-Great!
 With both of these functions written we can update our constructor to determine which function to call based on the block.chainid of our deployment.

 ```solidity
 constructor() {